Look for binoculars that are handy to use and easy to carry

 Many uses for compact binoculars

 When we’re on the road they are handy because they’re easy to use in a hurry.
-Often if we’re looking at a small road sign that’s difficult to read or a large billboard with fine print, compact binos make the signage easy to read.
+Often if we’re looking at a small road sign that’s difficult to read or a large billboard with fine print, compact binos make signage easier to read.
 And when we leave the car, compacts can easily slip into a purse or jacket pocket wherever we wander.

 What to consider choosing compact binoculars